 Get 1.5% Cashback For Early Payments

-The Amex Plum Card rewards cardholders with a 1.5% cashback if they pay before the statement closing date.
+The Amex Plum Card is one of the best cashback cards in the market.
+It rewards cardholders with a 1.5% cashback if they pay before the statement closing date.
 You don’t have to worry about bonus categories because you’ll get unlimited cashback for every early payment that you make.

 Take note that a statement closing date is different from a statement due date.
 The closing date is the last day of your billing cycle which is usually a few weeks before your due date.
 It’s basically the timeframe when your issuer starts to prepare your billing statement.